edward-n-ward/MAI-SIM/Code/Fourier reconstruction/Distribute/Readme.txt

 While this app may be useful it is undergoing continual update and bug fixes and should not be consider reliable for all reconstructions/ inputs.

+Also included are two helper functions, splitChannel.m and unrollSIMstack.m, which can be used to split multi-colour images acquired with an optosplit and unroll a stack of SIM images acquired with the 12-frame rolling method.

 References: